 1) Excel Rostering

 Excel has become a more popular software for scheduling and rostering.
-When it comes to creating a schedule, Excel doesn't have the formatting limitations that Word does.
+When creating a schedule, Excel doesn't have the formatting limitations Word does.
 You can resize rows, columns, and even individual cells in Excel.

 Excel was created to be a database and accounting program.
 It excels at these tasks (no pun intended).
-It can be used as a scheduling tool, just like Word, but it's still best at crunching numbers.
+It can be used as a scheduling tool like Word, but it's still best at crunching numbers.